davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/convert-to-plain-text.md

 - case Email(email, title) =>
 - …

-Inkscape SVGs are easy to edit inline in CommonMark.
-It is a major pain to edit an SVG inline in Google Docs.

-Search notes faster from the command line (with git).
-Plain text history with git.
-Resolve merge conflicts in a standard way.
-Review changes with "git diff" before pushing them (to catch accidental changes).

-You can more easily convert plain text formats with tools like pandoc and nbconvert.

-Plain text notes convert to programming language comments faster.
+Google Docs can be slow.
 You can not close your browser (and your laptop) when Google Docs is syncing.
 You are forced to "Stay on Page" for as long as it needs, which can sometimes be minutes.

-Linux does not have good WYSIWYG equation editors.
-Microsoft Word isn’t available on Ubuntu (a decent program for writing equations).

 ## Cost